taublast/taublast.github.io/_posts/2026-08-14-RecycledCells2.md

 You will find the small cells code (Variant B) in the new <a href="https://fiddle.drawnui.net/" target="_blank" rel="noopener">DrawnUI fiddle</a>, where you can play with coding on the SkiaSharp canvas online — everything compiles and renders on the fly in the browser.

-## The sample app

 The [DrawnCells](https://github.com/taublast/DrawnCells) sample is a small MAUI app made for this article.
 One button switches between three lists, and an overlay at the bottom shows the live state of the list engine — the window range, the visible rows, the cached picture.

-- **A** — a shop grid, two columns, loaded page by page from a mock server, on `SkiaCachedStack`.
+- **A** — a shop-like grid, two columns, loaded page by page from a mock server, on `SkiaCachedStack`.
 - **B** — a 1000-row contact list on `SkiaCachedStack`.
 - **C** — a banner-card list built in XAML on a plain stack with `MeasureFirst`.

-All three use even rows, and all three pass 1000 items, so the built-in window is on and you can watch it work.
+All three examples use even rows, and all three pass 1000 items, so the built-in window is on and you can watch it work.
 The web demo at the top of this article is this same app compiled for the browser (variants A and B; the XAML variant C is in the MAUI app only).

 Here is the starting point, variant C in short form.
 A `SkiaScroll` with a `SkiaLayout` inside a `Canvas`.
 Give the layout your items and a cell template: